10/69 Cartel by B.A. Bremond circa 1867

 Serial no. 12313, Gamme No. 600

-Bought at auction unseen and found to have a repaired bedplate and a missing tooth.
+Bought for a friend at auction unseen.
+On receipt, it was found to have a repaired bedplate and a missing tooth.

-The dampers all need work but the rest looks to be in good condition, including the pins.
+The dampers all need work but the rest looked to be in good condition, including the pins.

-The dampers all need work but the rest looks to be in good condition, including the pins.
+The dampers all need work but the rest looked to be in good condition, including the pins.

 Initially we decided not to restore, but we've now decided to do a full restoration and see how it works out.